mercy-michael/mercy-michael.github.io/about.md

 ## About

-Hi, TODAY is a beautiful day, its nice to meet you.
+Hi, TODAY is going to be a beautiful day.
+Its nice to meet you.

 My name is Mercy Michael Ihemedo, and I am designing this Github website to apply for a course on Machine Learning/Data Science in Tech Experts Academy